Department of Biostatistics

 and then discuss it with their advisor(s) and obtain their approval before

 December 15.
-Please give copies of your plan, including signatures, to
+Please give copies of your plan, including signature, to

 Jelena Follweiler by December 15.
 The fillable PDF proposal form is linked